Kangra Valley Railway: Block signalling

-It is a Two-aspect color-lamp signalling in which each signal has two lamps (one above the other).
+It is a Two-aspect color-lamp signalling in which each signal has two glass lenses (one above the other).
 The higher of the two Lamps is a green lamp, and the lower one is a red lamp.
 The green lamp when lit indicates 'Clear' (the proceed indication), and when the red lamp is lit, the signal is said to be in the 'ON' position, displaying its most restrictive indication.
 It utilizes a single wire or cable connecting the signal lever at the cabin, where the signal frame is located; to the actual semaphore mechanism on the signal post.
 Operating the signal lever to take the signal off causes the transmission wire to be pulled, moving the semaphore arm to the required aspect.

 Route details of KVR

 In terms of elevation as well as general direction of line, KVR Line can be divided into 3 sections.

 Section A: Pathankot to Guler

 It is about 45 mi long section and starts from Pathankot Junction to Chakki Bridge in Punjab.
 Pathankot has loco shed, carriage sub-deport of Kangra Valley railway.
 Line leaves pathankot from the east of the town, passes a number of level crossings, after which the rural nature of line becomes apparent.
 It makes its first call at Dalhousie road station, which has a passing loop.
 After the line leaves this station, it heads south and crosses the Chakki river bridge.
 After crossing chakki bridge, train heads eastwards once more towards the next station at Kandwal.
 For a while, no trains made a call at Kandwal, however, now the halt has been reinstated.
 Both Dalhousie Road and Kandwal halt were additional stops, not in the original plans, which were added sometimes during late 1970s to early 1980s, after reopening of line through new diversionary route.

 Next station is Nurupur Road, which connects Nurpur town, erstwhile capital of medieval dynasty of Pathania rulers.
 As line leaves Nurpur Town, it takes a southwards loop to reach Talara, the next stop on KVR.